mayurankv/Obsidian-Code-Styler/README.md

 Example:
 ![Default Highlight Gutter](images/DefaultHighlightGutter.png)

 Highlights created by the default highlight parameter or alternative highlight parameters can be set to appear as gradient highlights which fade out to the right in the settings.
-A color stop percentage for this gradient can also be set.
+A colour stop percentage for this gradient can also be set.

 Example:
 ![Default Highlight Gradient](images/DefaultHighlightGradient.png)

 #### Alternative Highlights

-You can also define multiple highlight colors by defining an alternative highlight color with a name.
+You can also define multiple highlight colours by defining an alternative highlight colour with a name.
 This name will be used as a parameter, and you can use it just like with the `hl` parameter.

 Example:

-You could add three further types of highlight colors (`info`, `warn`, `error`).
-After adding these in settings and setting colors as desired, you can use it in the first line of codeblocks:
+You could add three further types of highlight colours (`info`, `warn`, `error`).
+After adding these in settings and setting colours as desired, you can use it in the first line of codeblocks:

 ` ```cpp info:2 warn:4-6 error:8`